AdaCore/training_material/courses/spark_essentials/010_course_overview/02-a_little_history.rst

 .. container:: speakernote

    It exists.
 GNATprove.
-This is what we will talk about.
+This is what we will talk about

 -----------------------------------------------
 Formal Verification and Programming Languages